barrelmaker97/dotfiles/nut/nut.md

 ## Verify Configuration

-reboot the RPi and verify that the nut-server and local nut-client services are up
+Verify that the nut-server and local nut-client services are up:

 ```
 service nut-server status
 service nut-client status
 ```

-test the configuration using the following command:
+Test the configuration using the following command:

 ```
 upsc ups